Sarnak's M\"obius disjointness for dynamical systems with singular spectrum and dissection of M\"obius flow: Introduction

 \item The Daboussi-Katai-Bourgain-Sarnak-Ziegler criterion, which says that if a sequence $(a_n)$ satisfy for a large prime $p$ and $q$, the orthogonality of $(a_{np})$ and $(a_{nq})$, then the orthogonality holds between $(a_n)$ and any multiplicative function.
 In fact this criterion is also based on PNT, that is, the PNT implies Daboussi-Katai-Bourgain-Sarnak-Ziegler criterion.
 We remark that however the converse implication is false.
 For example, take the trivial sequence $a_n=1$.
 This sequence does not satisfy the criterion.
 But the M\"{o}bius sequence is orthogonal to the constant sequence $a_n=1$, $n \in \N$ is exactly the PNT.
 This criterion was used first by Bourgain-Sarnak-Ziegler \cite{BSZ} and then by many other authors.
-Of course it is not possible to prove the conjecture just using this criterion because one need to verify the conjecture for the constant function in any system and for the eventual periodic sequence, this is where again PNT and Dirichlet PNT come into play. \end{enumerate}
+Of course it is not possible to prove the conjecture just using this criterion because one needs to verify the conjecture for the constant function in any system and for the eventually periodic sequence, this is where again PNT and Dirichlet PNT come into play. \end{enumerate}

-We mention that our method does not use any of the above techniques, (from Number Theory, we only need the Davenport's M\"{o}bius disjointness theorem which insure that the M\"{o}bius is orthogonal to any rotation, and the rest is `dynamics-ergodic' theory).
-On the other hand we shall strengthen some results obtained by above techniques, proved in \cite{MR}, \cite{LGE}, \cite{FW} as corollaries to our result, (e.g. see Corollaries \ref{main-MRT} and \ref{FWLG}).
+Our method does not use any of the above techniques.
+From number theory, we need Davenport's theorem, which ensures that the Möbius function is orthogonal to any rotation \cite{Da}, and the Sarnak–Veech theorem, which ensures the existence of the CSV measure.
+The rest relies on tools from positive entropy systems and spectral theory, by which we mean the Rokhlin–Sinai machinery and its spectral consequences combined with the Hellinger method.
+On the other hand, we shall strengthen, as corollaries to our result, some results proved in \cite{MR}, \cite{LGE}, \cite{FW} using the above techniques (see, e.g., Corollaries \ref{main-MRT} and \ref{FWLG}).